Describing Parameters

 required: true

-is an array, so, in YAML, each parameter definition must be listed with a dash (-
+description: Numeric ID of the user to getNote that parameters is an array, so, in YAML, each parameter definition must be listed with a dash (-) in front of it.

 Parameter Types

 OpenAPI 3.0 distinguishes between the following parameter types based on the parameter location.
-The location is determined by the parameter’s in
+The location is determined by the parameter’s in key, for example, in: query or in: path.

 path parameters, such as

-query parameters, such as
+/users/{id}query parameters, such as

-header parameters, such as
+/users?role=adminheader parameters, such as

-cookie parameters, which are passed in the
+X-MyHeader: Valuecookie parameters, which are passed in the

-header, such asCookie: debug=0; csrftoken=BUSe35dohU3O1MZvDCU
+Cookieheader, such asCookie: debug=0; csrftoken=BUSe35dohU3O1MZvDCU

 Path Parameters

 Path parameters are variable parts of a URL path.
 They are typically used to point to a specific resource within a collection, such as a user identified by ID.
-A URL can have several path parameters, each denoted with curly braces { }
+A URL can have several path parameters, each denoted with curly braces { }.

 Each path parameter must be substituted with an actual value when the client makes an API call.
-In OpenAPI, a path parameter is defined using in: path
+In OpenAPI, a path parameter is defined using in: path.
+The parameter name must be the same as specified in the path.
+Also remember to add required: true, because path parameters are always required.
+For example, the /users/{id} endpoint would be described as:

 Path parameters containing arrays and objects can be serialized in different ways: